ontologyportal/sumonlp/src/l2l/train/README.md

 # Train the L2L model

-First get COCA.zip from our local
-DARPA-ARC Teams Files area.
+First get COCA.zip from our local DARPA-ARC Teams Files area.
 Users not at NPS will have to request this from the COCA developer.
+Save COCA.zip to $CORPORA/COCA.zip and unzip.
 We need to generate word co-occurance data from COCA.
 Run

 ```
 java  -Xmx40g -classpath   $ONTOLOGYPORTAL_GIT/sigmanlp/build/sigmanlp.jar:$ONTOLOGYPORTAL_GIT/sigmanlp/build/lib/* com.articulate.nlp.corpora.COCA -a